The Biblical Blueprint for Surviving a Painful Personal Betrayal-

 Short and evil.

-My gut and all indications point to the reality that the time left maybe short and the days we live in are becoming progressively more evil.
-I don’t know if Jesus is coming back tomorrow, two decades from now or in a century.
+My gut and all indications point to the reality that the time left may be short and the days we live in are becoming progressively more evil.
+I don’t know if Jesus is coming back tomorrow, two decades from now, or in a century.
 I do know we are closer now to Jesus’ return than we have ever been (2nd Timothy 3:1-5, 2nd Peter 3:2-3, Matthew 24).
 It’s simply a fact that the times we live in are more evil and much stranger than they have been since Jesus left the earth (Acts 1:3-9).

 War in the Middle East, economic turmoil, increased barbarity, sexual chaos, gender lunacy, ceaseless social skirmishes and political machinations all point to a world in rapid and possibly irretrievable decline.
 Every square inch of our planet is crying out for the redemption Jesus will bring when He returns and restores all things to their pre-fall condition (Romans 8:18-25).